innovateorange/cusehacks/README.md

 ## Demo Site

 This GitHub Page is run through Jekyll.
 To familiarize yourself and demo, read the Jekyll docs here: https://jekyllrb.com/docs/.
+To install Jekyll, first install RubyGems at https://rubygems.org/pages/download then in your shell type 'gem install bundler jekyll'.

 ## Google Analytics